By Roy Burner - Minister of the Gospel

 Sometime prior to his death, General Booth of the Salvation Army, uttered this significant prophecy: I consider that the chief dangers that confront the coming century will be Religion with the Holy Ghost; Christianity without Christ; Forgiveness without regeneration; Morality without God; and Heaven without Hell.

 Those words are bearing home in the latter days of the church age.
 The immorality of this world is party due to a withdrawal from the soundness of God's Word; with the preaching of the Unadulterated Word of God being sadly neglected.

 A legendary evangelist of the first Great Awakening, Charles G. Finney stated: Brethren, our preaching will bear its legitimate fruits.
 If immorality prevails in the land, the fault is ours to a great degree.
 If there is a decay of conscience, the pulpit is responsible for it.
 If Satan rules in our halls of Justice, the pulpit is responsible for it.

 If our politics become so corrupt that the very foundations of our government are ready to fall away, the pulpit is responsible for it.
 Let us not ignore this fact; but let us lay it to heart, and awake to our responsibility in respect to the morals of this nation.

-The Spirit of truth (or the Holy Ghost) whom the world cannot receive because it sees him not, neither knows him; but you know him; for he dwells with you, and shall be in you (John 14:17).
+The Spirit of truth (or that of God's Spirit) whom the world cannot receive because it sees him not, neither knows him; but you know him; for he dwells with you, and shall be in you (John 14:17).

 It is unfortunate that we are entering a period of time that not only the world cannot see the Spirit of truth; but many in the church have lost sight of Him as well.
 The Spirit of Pentecost is slowly being ushered aside because of the allurement of the world.
 Worldliness is replacing sanctification, righteousness, and holiness.